Evernest/Evernest/doc/api-draft-v2.md

 Get all events from stream `{StreamId}` whose Ids are between `{StartId}` and `{StopId}` (including bounds).

-If these Ids are negatives, `{LastId}` is added to them so that they are counted from the end of the stream.
+If these Ids are negatives, `{LastEventId}` is added to them so that they are counted from the end of the stream.

 **URL:** `GET /Stream/{StreamId}/Pull/{StartId}/{StopId}`